Card sorting: Reverse card sorting

 In a reverse card sort (more popularly called tree testing), an existing structure of categories and sub-categories is tested.
 Users are given tasks and are asked to complete them navigating a collection of cards.
 Each card contains the names of subcategories related to a category, and the user should find the card most relevant to the given task starting from the main card with the top-level categories.
 This ensures that the structure is evaluated in isolation, nullifying the effects of navigational aids, visual design, and other factors.
 Reverse card sorting is evaluative—it judges whether a predetermined hierarchy provides a good way to find information.

 Modified-Delphi card sorting

 Created by Celeste Paul, The Modified-Delphi card sort is based on the Delphi method.
 Rather than each participant creating their own card sort, only the first participant does a full card sort of organizing and arranging items.
 The next participant iterates on the first participant's model, then the third participant iterates on the second's model, and so on.
 The idea is that with each iteration the card sort gets more refined with fewer participants and consensus is built sooner.

 Analysis

-Various methods can be used to analyze the data.
-The purpose of the analysis is to extract patterns from the population of test subjects, so that a common set of categories and relationships emerges.
+The purpose of card sorting analysis is to extract patterns from the population of test subjects, so that a common set of categories and relationships emerges.
 This common set is then incorporated into the design of the environment, either for navigation or for other purposes.
-Card sorting is also evaluated through dendrograms.
 There is some indication that different evaluation methods for card sorting provide different results.